 How many letters of recommendation do I need?

-The medical school letter of recommendation requirements vary from school to school.
+The medical school letter of recommendation requirements vary by school.
 Most schools require at least three letters, but some may ask for four or five.
 Make sure you check the specific requirements of each school you hope to apply to.

-Since the number varies based on the school, we recommend all applicants plan to have four to five letters of recommendation spread across science professors, non-science professors, and extracurriculars.
+Since the number varies by school, we recommend that all applicants plan to have four to five letters of recommendation from science professors, non-science professors, and extracurriculars.

 How do I submit letters of recommendation?